Vivek-4321/Groot/README.md

 groot merge <branch-name>
 ```

-Merges the specified branch into the current branch.
+Merges the specified branch into the current branch..

 ### View Commit History